 No. “Lean” defines an operating philosophy.
 While there are a whole set of techniques and related disciplines, the general concept of “Lean Manufacturing” is that of continuous product flow, without interruption, through the entire value stream.
 Inventory is seen as an equivalent to cycle time (the more inventory, the longer any one item must wait for “its turn”).
 An underlying philosophy is that the reduction of cycle times and inventories will force waste to be exposed, and create the urgency for its elimination (as depicted in the classical “water and rocks” analogy).

 Waste is re-defined as “anything that does not add value from the customer’s perspective.”
-A Kanban system, on the other hand, defines a powerful technique that is often used in lean enterprises.
+A Kanban system defines a powerful technique that is used in lean enterprises.
 A Kanban is basically a signaling device, used to control when and how much of an item is made or moved.

 Ship To Stock – Driven by Kanban